Unparticle Casimir effect: Unparticle contribution to the Casimir effect

-The Casimir energy~\cite{casimirHB} is often described by the shift in the sum of the zero point energies of the normal modes of the electromagnetic field induced by the introduction of geometrical boundary conditions, like for example metallic plates at a given distance:
+The Casimir energy~\cite{casimirHB} is often described by the shift in the sum of the zero point energies of the normal modes of the electromagnetic field induced by geometrical boundary conditions.
+Such a Casimir energy can be written by means of the density of states $dN/d\omega$ which in quantum field theory (QFT) is related to the imaginary part of the trace (over both space and spinor degrees of freedom of the field under consideration) of the Feynman propagator~\cite{A.-A.-Abrikosov:1965qy,PhysRevD.72.021301}.
+It has been shown in \cite[p.
+47]{bordag2014advances} that for a generic massive, scalar field the vacuum energy can be written as